influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ## Group aggregate on value change(s)

-Aggregates can be "grouped by" one or more measurements over given interval, and by one or more context values that might change state (production order number, crew, machine state, etc.)
+Similar to Scenario 4, but I’d like to have something akin to a “group by” aggregate for one or more measurements over given interval, grouped by one or more context values that might change state (production order number, crew, machine state, etc.)